-Bill Childs is a product liability attorney who focuses his practice in the pharmaceutical and medical device industries.
+Bill Childs focuses his national practice on defending clients in the pharmaceutical and medical device industries.
 He has extensive experience in pharmaceutical mass tort, patent, commercial and other litigation.

-In addition to his pharmaceutical practice, Bill also handles a range of other types of litigation.
-He has represented a medical device manufacturer in a trade secret matter, an educational tablet maker in warranty matters, an all-terrain vehicle manufacturer in warranty matters (including trying a case to verdict), and a highway safety equipment manufacturer in personal injury litigation.
+Bill also handles a range of other types of litigation.
+He has represented a medical device manufacturer in a trade secret matter, an educational tablet maker in warranty matters, an all-terrain vehicle manufacturer in warranty matters (including trying a case to verdict) and a highway safety equipment manufacturer in personal injury litigation.

-After graduating with high honors from the University of Texas School of Law, where he was Chief Articles Editor for the Texas Law Review, Bill clerked for Judge James M. Rosenbaum, United States District Court for the District of Minnesota.
+After obtaining his J.D., Bill clerked for Judge James M. Rosenbaum, United States District Court for the District of Minnesota.
 His subsequent practice, at Williams & Connolly LLP, was principally in pharmaceutical mass tort and intellectual property litigation.